 Let’s look at how it works and why USCIS will abandon your COS application.

 Technically, when you file H1B application as COS, what happens is that, you would submit your electronic I-94, that indicates your visa status at the time of filing.
 After the adjudication is made and your H1B petition is approved, USCIS will use the same I-94 number and update the Visa Class on it to H1B and attach the I-94 record to the approval notice.
 So, if you leave US, while the H1B is pending, USCIS assumes that you are abandoning your Change of Status because they assume that you would return in the same visa status at the time of filing.
 Also, the I-94 number also changes… so they consider it as abandoned.
 Hence, you need to be very clear that you cannot travel after your COS application is filed, until the H1B is adjudicated.

-Each of the above have their own disadvantages and advantages.
+Each of the above have their own pros and cons.
 So, you need to understand the pros and cons for you to decide what suits your situation.